DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 ﻿## Field Test

 The junction didn’t look like a secret.
 It looked like municipal honesty: a curb that had seen winters, a storm grate that had opinions, paint that was still doing its job despite indifference.
-If you squinted, the street told you exactly what it was—until you asked it to repeat itself.
+If you squinted, the street told you exactly what it was - until you asked it to repeat itself.

 Jason unfolded the paper map and laid it along the curb line, the crease riding exactly where the public path was meant to join the service lane.
 Lina stood a little off, hands in pockets, the better to look like a civilian who found corners interesting.
 Milo adjusted his clipboard and became an official in the most harmless possible sense: the clipboard kind.